plone/plone.versioncheck/README.rst

       -i, --ignore-tracking
                             ignore tracking file (if present)
-      -m, --machine         show as machine readable output (json) --no-cache            do not use a cache for pypi/ external buildout configuration files --no-colors           do not show colors
+      -m, --machine         show as machine readable output (json) --no-cache            do not use a cache for pypi -b, --browser         show as html for webbrowser --no-colors           do not show colors
       --debug-limit DEBUG_LIMIT
                             Limit the number of pypi versions fetched for